Guiana Space Centre

-The Guiana Space Centre (Centre spatial guyanais; CSG), also called Europe's Spaceport, is a European spaceport to the northwest of Kourou in French Guiana, a region of France in South America.
-Kourou is located approximately 500 km north of the equator, at a latitude of 5°.
-In operation since 1968, it is a suitable location for a spaceport because of its equatorial location and open sea to the east.
+The Guiana Space Centre (Centre spatial guyanais; CSG), also called Europe's Spaceport, is a spaceport to the northwest of Kourou in French Guiana, an overseas region of France in South America.
+Kourou is located approximately 500 km north of the equator at a latitude of 5°.
+In operation since 1968, it is a suitable location for a spaceport because of its near equatorial location and open sea to the east and north.

-The European Space Agency (ESA), the European Union Agency for the Space Programme (EUSPA), the French space agency CNES (National Centre for Space Studies), the Space Agency of the Republic of Azerbaijan (Azercosmos) and the commercial company Arianespace conduct launches from Kourou.
-It was used by the ESA to send supplies to the International Space Station using the Automated Transfer Vehicle.
+At CSG, space launches are conducted by several European private companies and government agencies working together.
+The CSG land itself is managed by CNES, the French national space agency.
+The launch infrastructure built on the CSG land is owned by the European Space Agency.
+The private company Arianespace operates the launches including planning missions, handling customer relationships and overseeing the team at CSG that integrates and prepares vehicles for launch.
+The rockets themselves are designed and produced by other companies, ArianeGroup for the Ariane 6 and Avio for the Vega.

 History

-In 1964 Guiana was selected to become the spaceport of France, replacing France's first launch site Centre interarmées d'essais d'engins spéciaux in Hammaguir, Algeria.
-In 1975, France offered to share Kourou with the ESA.
+In 1964, Guiana was selected to become the spaceport of France, replacing France's first launch site Centre interarmées d'essais d'engins spéciaux in Hammaguir (Algeria) after Algeria's independence, moving to and expanding in Guiana colonization.
+In 1975, France offered to share Kourou with the ESA, with ESA covering today two thirds of Guiana Space Centre's budget.
 Commercial launches are also bought by non-European companies.
 ESA pays two-thirds of the spaceport's annual budget and has also financed the upgrades made during the development of the Ariane launchers.

-On 4 April 2017, the center was occupied by 30 labour unions and indigenous peoples leaders in the midst of the 2017 social unrest in French Guiana, highlighting problems from its colonial heritage, but was taken back on 24 April 2017.
+On 4 April 2017, the center was occupied by 30 labour unions and indigenous peoples leaders in the midst of the 2017 social unrest in French Guiana.
+The center resumed operation on 24 April 2017, after an emergency relief plan of up to 2.1 billion euros was authorized by the French government.

 Facilities

+The location of the space centre was selected based on various factors.
+One of the primary benefits of this spaceport is its proximity to the equator, which makes it more efficient, requiring substantially less energy, to launch spacecraft into an near-equatorial, geostationary orbit compared to launching from spaceports at higher latitudes.

-The space centre was built in its current location for many reasons.
-As the space centre is near the equator, substantially less energy is required to manoeuvre a spacecraft from the spaceport into an equatorial, geostationary orbit.
-Adjacent to the centre is the open sea to the east, reducing the chance of lower stages of rockets and debris from launch failures falling on or near human habitations.
-Rockets usually launch to the east to take advantage of the angular momentum provided by Earth's rotation.
+Additionally, the centre's location adjacent to the open sea to the east reduces the potential risk of rocket stages and debris from launch failures falling on or near human settlements, which enhances safety during spaceflight activities.